After appeal, bridge scandal defendant faces resentencing

 Christie wasn’t charged, but the scandal derailed his presidential ambitions.

-In November, a federal appeals court threw out one of the counts against both defendants and ordered the resentencing.
+In November, a federal appeals court threw out civil rights counts against both defendants and ordered the resentencing.

 Kelly has appealed her case to the U.S. Supreme Court.